elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 ## Step 3: Create Kafka topics

-Now the EC2 client is configured to use AWS IAM authentication to connect to the cluster, we then create Kafka topics to store the Pinterest posts data, post geolocation data, and post user data.
+Now the EC2 client is configured to use AWS IAM authentication to connect to the cluster, we then create Kafka topics to store the Pinterest posts data, geolocation data, and user data.
 We use Kafka topics as they organise and segregrate the data.

 To do this, we use the AWS management console on the MSK cluster to note: